charklewis/DECO2200/README.md

-# DECO2200 - Interaction Design
+## DECO2200 - Interaction Design
-Portfolio and process journal for univeristy assessment.
+Portfolio and process journal for university assessment.

+Requirements:
+- Use provided bootstrap code
+- POP for paper prototyping
+- Invision for digital prototyping